-- If you are taking the ACT (no writing), you will be allowed up to 5 hours total to work on the multiplechoice tests at your own pace, including breaks between tests. - If you are taking the ACT with writing, you will be allowed up to 6 hours total to work on all five tests at your own pace.
+- If you are taking the ACT (no writing), you will be allowed up to 5 hours total to work on the multiplechoice tests at your own pace, including breaks between tests. - If you are taking the ACT with writing, you will be allowed an additional hour to complete your writing test.